 At the time it was created it sat at both Westminster Hall and in Lincoln’s Inn.
 Since the opening of the Royal Courts of Justice in 1882 it has been based there.
 On a number of occasions it does however sit outside London, and the Civil Division normally sits in Cardiff for two weeks each year.

 Who sits in the Court of Appeal?

-The Court is constituted of the Heads of Division (the Lord Chief Justice, Master of the Rolls, President of the Queen’s Bench Division, President of the Family Division and Chancellor of the High Court), and 38 Lord and Lady Justices of Appeal.
+The Court is constituted of the Lord Chief Justice, Master of the Rolls and Heads of Division (President of the Queen’s Bench Division, President of the Family Division and Chancellor of the High Court), and 38 Lord and Lady Justices of Appeal.

 The Lord Chief Justice is the President of the Criminal Division, while the Master of the Rolls is the President of the Civil Division.
 Normally one of the Lord or Lady Justices is appointed as Vice-President of the Criminal Division, while another is appointed Vice-President of the Civil Division.